-(*Financial information not specific to this project – figures are based on an average of several typical projects of this size.
-Current information on RHI payments for guidance only, not to be considered a guarantee).
+* To protect client confidentiality, figures are based on an average of several typical projects of this size and all financial information are not specific to this project.
+Current information on RHI payments is for guidance only, not to be considered a guarantee.

 Friars Carse is a 19th Century country house hotel.
 It has 21 bedrooms and 3 self catering cottages set in a 45 acre estate with its own woodlands.
 The original ‘Frierskerse’ was established as a friary back in the 13th century, close to today’s ‘Friars Carse’.
 The hotel is licensed for weddings and also as a venue for corporate functions.